 -

-I submitted my email address to access the system and did not receive the authorization email
+I entered my email address to access the system and did not receive the authorization email

-The email should arrive within a few minutes.
+You should receive an email within a few minutes.
 If it does not appear in your inbox, check your Junk/Spam folders.
 You might have to add a spam exception for @wisconsin.gov.

-To add a spam exception in Outlook 2013:
+To add a spam exception in Microsoft Outlook:

 - On the Home tab, click "Junk"